Those Who Also Served (Surnames A to F):

 Private 21058 Samuel DAYBLES – was born on 15 December 1884, the son of ‘Mrs J H Daybles’.
 In 1891 (Census RG 12/2577) 6 year old Samuel was living at the home of his grandparents, Samuel (Farm Labourer) and Elizabeth Daybles, at the High Street, Ruskington.
 Two of their sons were living there also, George and Harry.

 Ten years later (1901 Census RG 13/3048) Samuel was still living with his grandparents, now on Post Office Street, and also with two of their sons, William and George.
 It is probably safe to assume, therefore, that his father was George Daybles.
+However, there is no record of George marrying and the identity of Samuel’s mother has not been found.

 Local press reported that Samuel was a member of the St John’s Ambulance, at Rotherham, for 6 years, i.e. from 1909 when he moved to Yorkshire.
 He was called up, through that Association, to join the Royal Army Medical Corps and in July 1915 was reported as: “… attached to the Fulham Military Hospital, Hammersmith.”